At a Glance

 - Pros and cons of the debt avalanche method

-- Example of paying off debt with the debt avalanche method
+- How to use the debt avalanche method

 - Is the debt avalanche method better than the debt snowball method?